josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdextension/what_is_gdextension.md

 There are three primary methods with which this is achieved:

-- gdextension_interface.h: A set of C functions that Godot and a GDExtension can use to communicate.
+- `gdextension_interface.h`: A set of C functions that Godot and a GDExtension can use to communicate.

-- extension_api.json: A list of C functions that are exposed from Godot APIs (<doc:scripting_languages#Core-Features>).
+- `extension_api.json`: A list of C functions that are exposed from Godot APIs (<doc:scripting_languages#Core-Features>).

 - <doc:gdextension_file>: A file format read by Godot to load a GDExtension.